Photo by Martin Falbisoner

 Lesic Dimitri Palace: Price: €400–2,000/night | Location: Don Pavla Poše 1-6, Korčula Town

-Lesic Dimitri Palace (the extraordinary 5-residence boutique in the extraordinary Korčula Old Town — the most beautiful luxury hotel in the Dalmatian islands, the extraordinary 15th-century bishop’s palace and connected residences converted to the most intimate luxury property in Croatia) is the finest hotel in the Dalmatian islands — the extraordinary individual residences (each of the 5 properties is a separate apartment-style suite with the extraordinary stone walls, the extraordinary individual character, and the extraordinary private terrace), the excellent LD Restaurant (the finest restaurant on the island of Korčula — the extraordinary Dalmatian-international menu, the extraordinary local prstaci (date mussels — the most prized shellfish in the Adriatic, legally protected but still available from artisanal harvesters)), and the extraordinary personal service.
+Lesic Dimitri Palace (a 5-residence boutique in Korčula Old Town — one of the most beautiful luxury hotels in the Dalmatian islands, a 15th-century bishop’s palace and connected residences converted into one of the most intimate luxury properties in Croatia) is among the best hotels in the Dalmatian islands — individual residences (each of the 5 properties is a separate apartment-style suite with stone walls, distinct character, and a private terrace), the excellent LD Restaurant (the top restaurant on the island of Korčula — a Dalmatian-international menu, and local prstaci, date mussels among the most prized shellfish in the Adriatic, legally protected but still available from artisanal harvesters), and attentive personal service.

 Brač — The Beach and the Stone

-Character: Brač is the extraordinary practical island — the most accessible from Split (45 minutes by car ferry), the extraordinary Zlatni Rat (the most famous beach in Croatia — the extraordinary horn-shaped sand spit that changes direction with the wind, the extraordinary turquoise water, and the extraordinary photograph (the most photographed Croatian natural feature)), and the extraordinary Brač stone (the most extraordinary architectural material in the world — the extraordinary Brač limestone was used in the construction of the extraordinary Diocletian’s Palace in Split, the extraordinary White House in Washington DC (the marble quarried from Brač), and the extraordinary UN building in New York — the most globally distributed building stone in the world).
+Character: Brač is a practical, accessible island — the most accessible from Split (45 minutes by car ferry) — home to Zlatni Rat, the most famous beach in Croatia (a horn-shaped sand spit that changes direction with the wind, turquoise water, and the most photographed natural feature in Croatia), and Brač stone, among the most widely used building materials in the world: Brač limestone was used in the construction of Diocletian’s Palace in Split, the White House in Washington DC, and the UN building in New York — one of the most globally distributed building stones anywhere.

 Best Brač Hotels